 Gust Burns is a doctoral candidate in English at the University of Washington.
 His dissertation examines the prohibition of human capacity through mixed readings of artistic works, Black Studies, Marxist theory, and philosophy.

-Jasmine Mahmoud is Assistant Professor of Theatre History and Performance Studies at the University of Washington, with an affiliate appointment in Art History.
+Jasmine Mahmoud is Assistant Professor of Theatre History and Performance Studies at the University of Washington, with affiliate appointments in Art History and Comparative History of Ideas.

 Caleb holds a Ph.D. in English from the University of Washington, Seattle.
 His research focuses on nineteenth-century American literature and culture, sexual violence, and the history of slavery in the United States.